themohammadreza/MultiAV/README.md

    - Reads the upload, computes SHA-256, and persists the file under its hash.
 If the hash already exists, the latest job status is returned from cache.
    - For new files, creates `File` and `ScanJob` rows, then enqueues `run_scan(job_id, path)` via Celery.
 2. **Worker execution** (`run_scan` in `app/workers/tasks.py`): calls the dispatcher with the job ID and file path.
-3. **Engine dispatcher** (`app/services/engines/dispatcher.py`):
+3. **Engine dispatcher** (`app/services/orchestrator/dispatcher.py`):
    - Marks the job as `running...`.
    - Executes each engine (ClamAV, Windows Defender, YARA) sequentially, persisting an `EngineResult` with `success` or `error` status and normalized payload.
    - Marks the job `done` and records completion time.
-4. **Result retrieval** (`GET /api/v1/results/{job_id}`): returns job status and list of engine result payloads; 404 is raised for unknown jobs.
+4. **Result retrieval** (`GET /api/v1/results/{job_id}`): returns an aggregated verdict with weighted confidence/severity plus a `details` map of each engine result; 404 is raised for unknown jobs.

 ## Engine behaviors
 ### ClamAV
 - Connects via TCP (`CLAMAV_HOST`/`CLAMAV_PORT`) or UNIX socket (`CLAMAV_SOCKET`) with retry logic.
-- Parses signature strings to infer malware family and category, attaches scan duration and engine version metadata, and gracefully reports connection errors.
+- Attaches scan duration and engine version metadata, and gracefully reports connection errors.

 ### YARA
 - Loads compiled rules from `rules/yara`.
 Prefers `index.yar` if present; otherwise compiles all `.yar`/`.yara` files, logging any compile failures.
-- Matches produce rule, tags, and meta fields; family/category are derived from meta or inferred from the rule name.
-Returns normalized detections with match details and scan time.
+- Matches produce rule, tags, and meta fields; returns normalized detections with match details and scan time.
+Family/category inference is handled centrally by the aggregator.

 ### Windows Defender (malice/windows-defender)
 - Runs the upstream `malice/windows-defender` image in `web` mode (port 3993) and POSTs files to `/scan` with form field `malware`.